 The 1901 World's Fair, known as the Pan-American Exposition, was held in Buffalo, N.Y., not far from our laboratory.
-The Exposition included many extensive exhibits as well as a midway with rides, shows and other curiosities.
-The exhibits showcased the latest advancements in science and technology, most notably electricity.
+The Exposition featured extensive exhibits, a midway with rides and shows, and showcased groundbreaking advancements in science and technology — most notably, electricity.

 The Rainbow City

-The city of Buffalo was already a pioneer in the use of electricity, it was the first city utilizing electric street lights and it had an electric streetcar system.
-In fact, it was nicknamed the "City of Light" at the time.
+Buffalo was already at the forefront of electric adoption.
+As the first city to utilize electric street lights and implement an electric streetcar system, it was nicknamed the "City of Light."

-A central focus was the massive Electric Tower, which measured 410 feet tall and acted as a great light beacon.
-In addition to showcasing electricity, other technologies newly invented at the time, such as incubators for infants and X-ray machines, were on display along with many types of machinery.
+A central feature of the Exposition was the Electric Tower, standing 410 feet tall and acting as a massive light beacon.
+In addition to electricity, the Exposition displayed other cutting-edge inventions, such as incubators for infants, X-ray machines, and various industrial machinery.

 President McKinley's Assassination